Search Results

 Summary:

 English Congregational minister and temperance advocate.
-Diaries and correspondence documenting his temperance work for the International Order of Good Templars with African Americans in North Carolina, as well as his ministerial work in England and the United States, and his travels with the Fisk Jubilee Singers during their European tour of 1878.
+Diaries and correspondence documenting his temperance work for the International Order of Good Templars with African Americans in North Carolina, his ministerial work in England and the United States, and his travels with the Fisk Jubilee Singers during their 1878 European tour.
+Includes family correspondence with annotated transcriptions and genealogical material.

 People for the American Way and People for the American Way Foundation records, 1980-2009